Solving Imperfect Information Games Using Decomposition

-If we recover the strategy for both players at a subgame, the regret of the complete recovered strategy is increased by no more than $(|\mathcal{I}^{R_S}|-1)\epsilon_{S} + \epsilon_{R}$, where $\epsilon_{R}$ is the regret bound of the subgame strategy in the recovery subgame, $\epsilon_{S}$ is the regret bound of the original subgame strategy in the full game, and $|\mathcal{I}^{R_S}|$ is the number of information sets for both players at the root of a subgame. \ifarxiv This is proved in Theorem~\ref{theorem:resolved-cfrd} of the appendix. \else This is proved as Theorem 3 in~\cite{13arxiv-cfrd}. \fi
+If we re-solve the strategy for both players at a subgame, the exploitability of the combined strategy is increased by no more than $(|\mathcal{I}^{R_S}|-1)\epsilon_{S} + \epsilon_{R}$, where $\epsilon_{R}$ is the exploitability of the subgame strategy in the re-solving subgame, $\epsilon_{S}$ is the exploitability of the original subgame strategy in the full game, and $|\mathcal{I}^{R_S}|$ is the number of information sets for both players at the root of a subgame. \ifarxiv This is proved in Theorem~\ref{theorem:resolved-cfrd} of the appendix. \else This is proved as Theorem 3 in~\cite{13arxiv-cfrd}. \fi